 Target ROAS is a bidding strategy whose aim is to hit a specified (user) value.
 That means you set a target order value for each dollar you spend on your campaign.

-A marketers goal is always to increase revenue and conversions.
-Let’s then look at a few ways you can improve your ROAS.
+A marketer’s goal is always to increase revenue and conversions.
+So let’s look at a few ways you can improve your ROAS.

 1. Set benchmarks